 Internet Services AT&T For the next 60 days, AT&T will not terminate service for any wireless, home phone, or broadband residential or small bus customer due to inability to pay.
 They will also do the following: Waive late payment fees.
 Keep their public Wi-Fi hotspots open for anyone who needs them.
 The service will also be offering unlimited internet data and offer internet access for limited income households at $10 a month through the Access from AT&T program.
-For more details, click HERE.
+For more details about AT&T low-cost wifi, click here.
 Comcast Xfinity The company is opening their Xfinity WiFi network for free along with providing unlimited data.
 To help people stay connected with school and work, Comcast is opening up their Xfinity WiFi network for everyone, as well as: Hotspots across the country will be available to anyone who needs them for free, including non-subscribers.
-You can find a map of hot spots here.
+You can find a map of free Xfinity hot spots here.
 Just use “xfinitywifi” network name and launch a browser.
 Verizon Free WiFi Verizon also took the pledge and is offering similar services: The company will not terminate service to any residential or small business customers because of their inability to pay bills due to disruptions caused by the coronavirus.
-Waiving late fees for those impacted by COVID-19 Tripling data allowance for Verizon Innovative Learning schools For more information, click HERE.
-Charter Spectrum Free WiFi As of March 16, the company will offer: Free spectrum broadband and Wi-Fi access for 60 days to households with K-12 or college students who don't have a Spectrum broadband subscription.
+Waiving late fees for those impacted by COVID-19 Tripling data allowance for Verizon Innovative Learning schools For more information about Verizon Covid pledge, click here Charter Spectrum Free WiFi As of March 16, the company will offer: Free spectrum broadband and Wi-Fi access for 60 days to households with K-12 or college students who don't have a Spectrum broadband subscription.
 Call 1-844-488-8395 to enroll.
 Installation fees will be waived for new student households.
-Open WiFi hotspots For more information, click HERE.
-Sprint Sprint has joined the Keep Americans Connected Pledge and is opening up their network to their customers and: Won’t terminate service if customers are unable to pay due to coronavirus issues Waive late fees caused by economic disturbances related to the coronavirus pandemic By 3/17: Customers with international long-distance plans will get complimentary international calling rates from the U.S. to countries defined by the CDC as Level 3.
+Open WiFi hotspots For more information about Charter Spectrum free WiFi, click here Sprint Sprint has joined the Keep Americans Connected Pledge and is opening up their network to their customers and: Won’t terminate service if customers are unable to pay due to coronavirus issues Waive late fees caused by economic disturbances related to the coronavirus pandemic By 3/17: Customers with international long-distance plans will get complimentary international calling rates from the U.S. to countries defined by the CDC as Level 3.
 By 3/19: Customers with metered data plans will have unlimited data per month for 60 days at no extra cost Customers will get an extra 20GB of mobile hotspot data per month for 60 days.
 Coming soon: Customers with mobile hotspot-capable handsets without a hotspot will get 20GB per month for 60 days at no extra cost.
-For more information, click HERE.
+For more information about the Sprint Keep Americans Connected Pledge, click here.
 T-Mobile The wireless provider already has a majority of customers with unlimited talk, text, and data, but they’re doubling down on their effort to keep their customers connected.
 All current T-Mobile and Metro by T-Mobile customers who have data plans will have unlimited smartphone data, excluding roaming.
 T-Mobile and Metro by T-Mobile customers will get an additional 20GB of mobile hotspots/tethering service for the next 60 days.
 The company says this feature will be coming soon.
-Work with Lifeline partners to get customers extra free data up to 5GB per month over the next two months Increase data allowance for free to schools and students for the next 60 days, which means at least 20GB of data per month for each participant For more information, click HERE.
+Work with Lifeline partners to get customers extra free data up to 5GB per month over the next two months Increase data allowance for free to schools and students for the next 60 days, which means at least 20GB of data per month for each participant For more information about T-Mobile's Covid efforts, click here.
 Sonic Sonic is offering three months of free internet and unlimited nationwide telephone service to households with K-12, college students, or senior citizens 60 or older.
-This offer is valid for new Sonic residential customers in select markets only.For more information, click HERE.
+This offer is valid for new Sonic residential customers in select markets only.For more information on Sonic's offer, click here.
+California Connects Mobile Internet California Connects provides a mobile hotspot that lets you stay connected to the internet anywhere.
+The company offers nationwide 4G LTE connectivity and allows users to connect up to 10 WiFi enabled devices for up to 10 hours on a single charge, no contract required.For more information about California Connects Mobile Internet, click here.
 Affordable Laptops (We will continue to add to this list as resources are found) Everyoneon: A nonprofit organization ► Mobile Devices California Lifeline Program► truconnect ► Microsoft Office 365 Did you know that you have access to Office 365 free, when you sign up for a Bearcubs email account?
-Learn more.
-If you need guidance with navigating this process.
-Review a video tutorial.
+Learn more about free Microsoft Office 365.
+If you need guidance with getting setup with Microsoft Office 365, review this video tutorial.